Suzuki FB series engine: LJ50

 The LJ50 engine gained a cylinder to meet new kei car regulations regarding maximum displacement.
 With a 6.0:1 compression ratio, 33 hp at 5500 rpm and 5.7 kgm at 3500 rpm, was first introduced in September 1975 for export market Suzuki Jimnys, which were usually marketed simply as the "Suzuki LJ50".
 In export market Carrys it has a somewhat lower compression ratio of 5.9:1 and this version develops 30 hp at 4500 rpm and 5.5 kgm at 3000 rpm.
 It first appeared for the home market in June 1976 as the Jimny 55, subsequent to the changing of Kei car rules while also addressing stricter emission standards.
-The 539 cc straight-three engine remained a two-stroke; while power remained 26 PS at 4500 rpm more low-end torque was on offer - 5.3 kgm at 3000 rpm.
+The 539 cc straight-three engine remained a two-stroke; while power for the emissions-scrubbed home market model remained 26 PS at 4500 rpm, more low-end torque was on offer - 5.3 kgm at 3000 rpm.
 Both figures were obtained at considerably lower engine speeds.

 Still water-cooled and with a bore and stroke of 61x61.5 mm, this was largely an L50 engine with an extra cylinder added.
 The LJ50 was also fitted to several generations of the Carry microtruck and van, until July 1986.